smartprocure/futil-js/README.md

 Transform functions support lodash iteratee shorthand syntax.
 Deep paths are supported by nesting objects and by dotted the keys

 _Note_ Deep clones prior to executing to avoid mutating the target object, but mutates under the hood for performance (while keeping it immutable at the surface).
-If you're doing this in a place where mutating is safe, you might want `F.updateAllOn` to avoid the `_.deepClone`
+If you're doing this in a place where mutating is safe, you might want `F.updatePathsOn` to avoid the `_.deepClone`

 ## String